wozjac/brackets-ui5/README.md

 ![menu](https://www.mediafire.com/convkey/084f/ka8lbla1rjvkrmi6g.jpg)

 By default, the extension uses the latest OpenUI5 version available (https://openui5.hana.ondemand.com).
 This can be changed using Brackets [preferences](#preferences).
-For example, create .brackets.json file in project's root and set the required library version (>= 1.52.0):
+For example, create .brackets.json file in the project's root and set the required library version (>= 1.52.0):
 ```javascript
 {
     "bracketsUi5.apiUrl": "https://openui5.hana.ondemand.com/1.54.2"